-1.2 Why choose GCSE Chemistry M (modular)?
+1.2 Why choose GCSE Chemistry?

-GCSE Chemistry M (modular) enables you to provide a Key Stage 4 chemistry course for learners of any ability, whether they intend to study science further or not.
+GCSE Chemistry enables you to provide a Key Stage 4 chemistry course for learners of any ability, whether they intend to study science further or not.
 The specification has three chemistry teaching and learning units and a Controlled Assessment unit.
+This course provides a firm foundation for progression to AS and Alevel chemistry.
 The model of Controlled Assessment, Investigative Skills Assignment (ISA), is straightforward and the previous version proved popular with teachers.
-This course provides a firm foundation for progression to AS and A level Chemistry.
-GCSE Chemistry M (modular) is identical in subject content to GCSE Chemistry but is assessed in a modular way.
-Examinations in GCSE Chemistry M (modular) are not available in England.

-During the development of our specifications, we have been careful to ensure natural progression from KS3 and we have paid attention to the Assessing Pupils' Progress (APP) approach developed by QCDA and the National Strategies.
+During the development of our specifications, we have been careful to ensure natural progression from KS3 and we have paid attention to the Assessment of Pupil Progress approach developed by National Strategies.
 In Unit 4, we have signposted the assessment focus threads to match those used in KS3.